RSS

 History

-2021: ByteDance bought Moonton for $4 billion
+2021: ByteDance buys Moonton for $4 billion

-Two sources told Reuters that Tencent also planned to buy Moonton Technology.
+Two sources told Reuters that Tencent was also planning to buy Moonton Technology.
 However, ByteDance bypassed the holding, making a more profitable offer.
 This is not the first attempt by ByteDance to squeeze competitors in the gaming industry - for example, in October 2020, the company opened the Pixmain publishing division for mobile games and the Danjuan Games gaming platform.

 File:Aquote1.png